 I knew that on our hillside there was another rosette flower of Plectranthus Amboinicus - Jamaican French Thyme, and today I found it.
-It is taller (8½" or approx. 22 cm), and even has ordinary french thyme plant leaves sprouting from its stem.
-I'm amazed at seeing this rosette flower, and a quick glance reveals that … Continue reading Another Rosette Flower Of Plectranthus Amboinicus
+It is taller (8½" or approx. 22 cm), and even has ordinary french thyme plant leaves sprouting from the bottom of its stem.
+I'm amazed at seeing this rosette flower, and a quick … Continue reading Another Rosette Flower Of Plectranthus Amboinicus

 Recently, I discovered a different type of flower appearing on our French Thyme (plectranthus amboinicus); it resembles a rosette consisting of green leaves.
 The Jamaican French Thyme (plectranthus amboinicus) is also known as Mexican Mint, Spanish Thyme, Cuban Oregano, and Indian Borage.
 The flowers (usually pale purple or lavender in colour) are arranged in a … Continue reading The Rosette Flower Of Plectranthus Amboinicus (Jamaican French Thyme)

 Today's photos show fan-shaped wild mushrooms growing on the the broken limbs of the Moringa oleifera (Miracle Tree).
 Since the frequent rainfall, we have been seeing different kinds of wild mushroom sprouting up around our yard.